PanGalacticTech/project_template/[1]requirements_capture.md

 > HL.1.
 DC/DC converters must be able to provide continuous current draw of 6.7A at 12V ~(80W) for motor power, from supplied 24v input.                   <br>
 > HL.2.
-DC/DC converters must be able to provide peak current draw of 12A at 12V ~(144W) for motor power, from supplied 24v input, in case of stall condition.    <br>
+DC/DC converters must be able to provide peak current draw of 12A at 12V ~(144W) for motor power, from supplied 24v input, in case of stall condition.[^2]    <br>
 > HL.3.
 USB power must be able to provide total of 12.5A @ 5v ~(62.5W), from supplied 24v input.                                  <br>
 > HL.4.
 Each USB channel will have the ability to remotely disable and re-enable power.                                      <br>
 > HL.5.
 Voltage & Current sensing will be available on the 12v Bus   <br>